Danrozen87/reacttemplate/AI-RESPONSE-STANDARD.md

   - Task name
   - Current status (e.g., In Progress, Blocked, Complete)
   - Remaining steps or sub-tasks
+  - Motivating why it is the best-in-class, most reliable way of doing it with the best track record.

 - **Regular Updates**: Provide concise status in each chat, covering:
   1. **What’s Done**
   2. **What’s Left**
   3. **Any New Blockers** or clarifications needed
+  4. **Assessment of how well it adheres to established contraints in README.md for the project**

 - **Completion Criteria**: Mark each task “Complete” only after:
-  - Files are fully migrated (no partial merges)
+  - Files and features are fully realized (or moved, migrated, no partial or unsuccesful commits or merges)
-  - All imports reference new paths
+  - All imports reference new paths if new things are introduced
-  - Old files are removed or archived
+  - Old files are removed entirely, ones new file is validated as one-to-one with old files
   - The build passes with zero errors or warnings
   - Project constraints (line limits, no inline CSS, atomic structure) are upheld
-  - Folder/file structure is streamlined and tested
+  - Folder/file structure is streamlined and tested to ensure maximum DX and maintainability and clarity throughout the project.

 ---